Caldermill

 Caldermill is a small settlement in South Lanarkshire, Scotland.

 Caldermill is 3 mi south-west of Strathaven, and is the next settlement a driver will come across after leaving Strathaven on the A71 westbound towards Kilmarnock.
-Caldermill is a hamlet of just a few houses.
+It is a hamlet of just a few houses.
 For children raised in Caldermill, the closest primary school is Gilmourton Primary, in the nearby hamlet of Drumclog, which is 2 mi further along the A71 towards Kilmarnock.
 The nearest high school is Strathaven Academy, located in the town of Strathaven.

 History

 The name of the settlement means 'hazel stream' in Gaelic.
-It has linked with the covenanters during the so called 'Killing Times'.
+It was linked with the covenanters during the so called 'Killing Times'.
 The Trumpeter's Well linked to the 1679 Battle of Drumclog stands beside the entrance to Hillhead Farm off the A71.
 By 1858 a group of four dwellings are named as Calderbank on the north side of the main road and a building is shown to the west of Calder Mill.
-By 1896 one if the Calderbank buildings is shown as a smithy and the building close to the mill had been re-modelled as a farm.
+By 1896 one of the Calderbank buildings is shown as a smithy and the building close to the mill had been re-modelled as a farm.
 In 1909 a post office is shown next to the smithy and a horse trough stands opposite.
 A later OS map shows a telephone call box at the post office with the smithy no longer marked.
-The Caldermill Farm buildings next to the old Calder Mill are shown as greatly enlarged in the mid 20th century.
+The Caldermill Farm buildings next to the old Calder Mill are shown as greatly enlarged in the mid-20th century.
 The farm of Calderbraehead is recorded in the OS Name book for the period 1858 to 1861 as being occupied by William Wiseman and at the time it was the property of the Duke of Hamilton.